clearbridgesoft/stardust-chrome-app/README.md

 stardust-chrome-app
 ===================

-Eclipse Stardust Mobile UI packaged as a Chrome App
+Eclipse Stardust Mobile UI packaged as a Chrome App, based on mobile-ui 2.0.1

 To test, load the the app folder aas an unpackaged chrome app, and fill in your stardust server url after launch https://developer.chrome.com/apps/first_app#five